AdobeDocs/experience-manager-cloud-service.pt-BR/help/assets/configure-aem-assets-with-brand-portal.md

 **Testar conexão**

-Execute as etapas a seguir para validar a conexão entre os Ativos do Experience Manager como um [!DNL Cloud Service] instância e locatário do Brand Portal:
+Execute as etapas a seguir para validar a conexão entre o Experience Manager Assets as a [!DNL Cloud Service] instância e locatário do Brand Portal:

 1. Faça logon no Experience Manager Assets.